Book 1: Foundations

 Y Combinator: Mycelial Networks Among Startups

-The financial terms weren't revolutionary ($20K for 7% equity was market-rate for 2005 seed funding).
+The financial terms weren't revolutionary.
 The symbiotic insight was.

 YC created mycelial networks.
-Each batch (initially 8 startups, now 300+) became intensely connected.
+Each batch (initially 8 startups, now over 300 per batch) became intensely connected.
 Founders shared office space, attended weekly dinners with Graham, critiqued each other's products, shared technical solutions, introduced customers, made key hires from each other's networks.
 The formal program lasted three months, but the network persisted indefinitely.
+Today YC invests $500,000 per startup - $125,000 for 7% equity plus $375,000 on an uncapped SAFE.

 Here's the symbiotic mechanism: YC succeeds when portfolio companies succeed.
 But instead of directly providing all necessary resources (impossible for 300 startups), YC created a resource-sharing network where startups support each other.